 - The following areas are closed or restricted to pets with the exception of service animals:

-- Designated nature trails at any time; check signs and at visitor centers for Great Island exceptions;
+- All walking trails except for Doane and Pilgrim Spring; check signs and at visitor centers for Great Island exceptions;

 - Nauset and Province Lands bike trails, May 1-October 31;